 - a.
 Students with an Education, Health and Care Plan (EHCP) will be offered a place, where the school, after consultation with the Local Authority, has been named on the statement as the appropriate post-16 provision.
 He/she will still need to meet the minimum entry and subject specific academic requirements. - b.
-Children in public care (Looked After Children) or previously in public care (Previously Looked After Children).
-This includes those who are (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions at the time of making an application to the school.
-'Previously Looked After Children' are defined for the purposes of the legislation as those who immediately after being in care became subject to an adoption, child arrangements, or special guardianship order.
-(Parents must supply a copy of the relevant order as evidence of their child's status.) - c.
+Looked after/ previously looked after children - A 'looked after child' is a child who, at the time of making an application to a school, is: a) In the care of a local authority, or b) being provided with accommodation by a local authority in exercise of its social services functions (see the definition in Section 22(1) of the Children Act 1989).
+Previously looked after children are children who were looked after, but ceased to be so because they: a) were adopted under the Adoption Act 1976 (see Section 12 adoption orders) or the Adoption and Children Act 2002 (see Section 46 adoption orders), or b) became subject to a child arrangements order (as defined in Section 8 of the Children Act 1989 and as amended by Section 12 of the Children and Families Act 2014), or c) became subject to a special guardianship order (see Section 14A of the Children Act 1989 which defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians).
+This includes children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society. - c.
 Children of staff.
 Children of staff directly employed by Northampton School for Girls will be allocated a place if either or both of the following conditions are met: a) where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.

+d.
 Fair, or random, allocation of the remaining places is used to decide which students will be offered the remaining places after the above criteria have been applied.
 This will be done by allocating places in a statistically random order generated by computer.
 This process is approved by the Department for Education as a fair and objective method of allocating places when there are more applicants than there are places available and the number of places available is exceeded within any criterion.